According to a recent research paper

 How Do I Rank High in Local Search Results?

-While there are numerous factors that influence local search ranking, one of the key components in Google Search Algorithm is business citations and NAP data consistency.
+While there are numerous factors that influence local search ranking, one of the key components of Google Search Algorithm is business citations and NAP data consistency.

 Before embarking on a citation building campaign, take a closer look at your Google My Business(GMB) listing.
 Fix any NAP inconsistency in your GMB data since it should serve as a source of truth for your campaign.
 Additionally, make sure your Google business listing is 100 percent complete by adding photos, business hours, website URL and service categories.
 If you happen to have negative reviews, make sure you respond to them but don’t let it get out of hand by going back-and-forth with a disgruntle customer.

 Citation building campaigns often require significant time and effort.
-A quick google search of your business name will provide you a great starting point with the list of websites where your business data already exists.
+A quick google search of your business name will provide you a good starting point and the list of websites where your business data already exists.
 This list should be expanded by identifying additional websites where your business listing can be added for either free or for a nominal fee.
-It is important to remember that quality of websites is more important that quantity when it comes to building local business citation links.
+It is important to remember that quality of websites is more important than quantity when it comes to building local business citation links.
 Limit your citation building campaign to business directories and websites that are well-established and have higher authority in the eyes of search engines like Google and Bing.
-Too many citations in new or low quality directories can be flagged by search engines as an attempt to manipulate search results and may get you penalized.
+Too many citations in new or low-quality directories can be flagged by search engines as an attempt to manipulate search results and may get you penalized.